eknathdj/devops-gitops-argocd-gha-helm/README.md

 ## Helm chart
-This repo now contains a Helm chart at `charts/myapp`.
+This repo contains a Helm chart at `charts/myapp` for CloudWave API.
 The CI updates `charts/myapp/values.yaml` with the image tag so ArgoCD (or `helm upgrade`) can pick up new versions.